cagov/data-infrastructure/docs/infra/architecture.md

 ![developer](../images/developer.png)

-Now let's consider the nigthly production build.
+Now let's consider the nightly production build.
 This service account builds the production models in `TRANSFORM_PRD` and `ANALYTICS_PRD` based on the raw data in `RAW_PRD`.
 The development environment effectively doesn't exist to this account, and data access looks like the following: